 Later, when 250 and 750MB Zip disk variants appeared, this spot was used to identify a disk’s capacity.
 While newer drives were backward-compatible, older drives couldn’t mount the higher-capacity disks.
 (An alternative reading of history is that Iomega introduced this retroreflector spot so that it could quash the market for cheap, unlicensed third-party compatible Zip disks.)
 So popular did the Zip disk become that Apple started offering internal Zip drives as an option in some Macs just a couple of years after its introduction.

-Zip gained popularity, especially in the design industry, and indeed I first remember actually handling Zip disks when I did an internship at my local council’s in-house design department.
-I soon saved up and bought an external Zip drive of my own, though.
+Zip gained popularity, especially in the design industry, and indeed I first remember handling Zip disks when I interned at my local council’s in-house design department.
+I soon saved up and bought an external Zip drive, though.
 It used the old SCSI connection, and while I also had a SCSI scanner–a cheap, end-of-stock clearance Umax which came with a full version of Photoshop 3.0, something I religiously upgraded for many years to come–I liked having the option of passing that SCSI connection through the Zip drive and attaching my SCSI terminator block to the scanner or connecting the scanner to the Mac first and taking advantage of the built-in SCSI termination switch inside the Zip drive E-Live Net.

-Don’t let’s be coy about this: buying a Zip drive–which usually came bundled with one disk–was not a cheap enterprise, nor were the individual disks trivially expensive either.
+Don’t let’s be coy about this: buying a Zip drive–which usually came bundled with one disk–was not a cheap enterprise, nor were the individual disks trivially expensive.
 Yes, they were cheaper–and more convenient–than external hard disks, but they were significant investments nevertheless.
-Today, when the most popular USB flash drive on Amazon is a $15 SanDisk Cruzer that stores 320 times the original 100MB Zip disk, we have a pretty blasé attitude to storage.
-Still, in the ’90s, you carefully counted the kilobytes when saving a JPEG out from Photoshop because the literal cost of storage was so high.
+Today, when Amazon’s most popular USB flash drive is a $15 SanDisk Cruzer that stores 320 times the original 100MB Zip disk, we have a pretty blasé attitude to storage.
+Still, in the ’90s, you carefully counted the kilobytes when saving a JPEG from Photoshop because the literal storage cost was so high.

 Before the final year of my graphic design degree, I asked for an 8MB USB drive for Christmas, one of the original Disco models.
-Where a Zip disk required a special drive, thick, unwieldy cables, drivers, and a power supply, the Disgo just plugged straight into a USB port.
-I remember in an emergency during my degree show loading the Zip drive’s drivers onto the Disgo so I could mount a Zip disk on an iMac in the exhibition space and transfer some files.
+Where a Zip disk required a special purpose, thick, unwieldy cables, drivers, and a power supply, the Disgo just plugged straight into a USB port.
+In an emergency during my degree show, I remember loading the Zip drive’s drivers onto the Disgo so I could mount a Zip disk on an iMac in the exhibition space and transfer some files.
 8MB was small even then, but it was clear that this fast, solid-state, driverless, and bus-powered external disk was the future by the same token.
-(Now it too is destined for the past as we become more reliant on the cloud, but Think Retro might survive for long enough for USB flash drives themselves to become a topic!)
+(Now, it too is destined for the past as we become more reliant on the cloud, but Think Retro might survive for long enough for USB flash drives themselves to become a topic!)

 To be sure, I’m fudging things a little here.
-Files larger than a hundred megs–which aren’t uncommon these days–would need to be split across multiple disks, we’re not taking into account the overhead of directory structures, and I haven’t bothered to dial in whether these capacities are in the base–10 or base–2 (though WolframAlpha, to its credit, can accommodate this).
-You should be careful to use uppercase to denote terabyte (TB) and megabyte (MB), too, as if you use Tb and Mb, the calculations will be off by at least one order of magnitude.
+Files larger than a hundred megs–which aren’t uncommon these days–would need to be split across multiple disks, we’re not taking into account the overhead of directory structures, and I haven’t bothered to dial in whether these capacities are in the base–10 or floor–2 (though WolframAlpha, to its credit, can accommodate this).
+You should also be careful to use uppercase to denote terabytes (TB) and megabytes (MB), as if you use Tb and Mb; the calculations will be off by at least one order of magnitude.